djlynchy/BlackjackProject/README.md

 # Blackjack Project

-#Discription
+## Description

-this blackjack program is to showcase my learned knowledge.
+this blackjack program is to show case what i can do using object based programming

-# technology used
+## technology used

+- java
+- objects in java
+- Abstraction
+- Polymorphism
+- Inheritance
+- Encapsulation
+- eclipse
+- git

-# What i learned
+## What i learned

+keeping track of your objects can be rough. never be afraid to ask for help, or suggestions.